xiv3r/20dBm-30dBm-Xiaomi-Mi-4C-Router-Mod/README.md

 - Edit The Factory Block

 This is probably equivalent to brain surgery on a device LOL Open the factory block file with a hex editor.
-We use GHex on Ubuntu.
+We use hex editor on Android.
-Starting from address A0 is a row of values.
+Starting from address 000000A0 25 row of values.
-There are 14 of them.
+There are 24 of them.
-On my 4C it is C0.
+On my 4C it is A0.
 On the 4A 100M the value was 80 instead of C0 but the 14x pattern was still present.

-See screenshot below
+See screenshot below;

 <img width="800" height="500" src="https://github.com/xiv3r/20dBm-30dBm-Xiaomi-Mi-4C-Router-Mod/blob/main/Main/Screenshot_20231227_132624.jpg">